 Because QSound is implanted onto the audio at the time of recording (Most of the time in Redbook Audio CD format 2 channel 16bit liner PCM at 44,100 Hz), CD based consoles without the requisite hardware processing power (such as the Sega CD, PlayStation, and the Dreamcast) could still use the algorithm as a pre recorded music track if it meets Redbook audio CD format specifications (this also works in analog audio recordings).
 Notable examples of games that use Pre-Recorded QSound include Sonic CD, Sonic Adventure, Ecco the Dolphin (Sega CD version) and Darkstalkers (disc versions).

 Note that music done by video game hardwares sound chip in real time cannot be mixed in QSound without dedicated hardware or software and cpu power to process the sound in real time.
 This includes Midi sound, and other sound types that are performed in real-time by sound hardware or software.
-As an example In Sonic CD all past and future stages are not Redbook CD Audio and are done by the SEGA CD and Genesis Ricoh RF5C164 and Yamaha YM2612 sound chips in real time so they are not in Qsound format and can not be listened to in a standard CD player.
+As an example In Sonic CD all past stages are not Redbook CD Audio and are done by the SEGA CD and Genesis Ricoh RF5C164 and Yamaha YM2612 sound chips in real time so they are not in Qsound format and can not be listened to in a standard CD player.
 In modern time this is what is known as a "Chiptune" format.

 Most Q-sound on consoles it appears on was pre-recorded just like pre-rendered full motion Video any other console with enough power to decode and mix in real time in software or hardware often would use a newer all digital multi channel format like Dolby digital or DTS.
 No sega console or any other mainstream popular console Decoded or encoded Qsound in real time or had Qsound hardware though sega often used it in pre-recorded formats more than most game publishers.